rafarodsa/pinball/README.md

 - +10,000 for reaching the goal.

 ### Have a go
 To play interactively run `python -m pynball_rl` and select a difficulty between 1 and 3.

 ### Configurations
-A number of configuration files are provided in  `pynball_rl.configs`.
+A number of configuration files are provided in  `pinball.configs`.
 Configuration parameters are:
 - `seed`: Seed for random number generator
 - `step_duration`: Number of dynamics calculations per step.
 A larger value will improve robustness but reduce FPS.
 - `drag`: Drag coefficient.
 The ball velocity is multiplied by this at the end of each step.
 Setting to 0.0 will effectively make the state space 2-dimensional $(x,y)$.
 - `stddev_x`: The standard deviation of the normal distribution from which the change in $x$-velocity is sampled.
 Set to 0.0 for deterministic dynamics.
 - `stddev_y`: The standard deviation of the normal distribution from which the change in $y$-velocity is sampled.
 Set to 0.0 for deterministic dynamics.
 - `allow_noop` : Whether to include the no-operation action in the state space.

 Additionally ball start location and radius, target location and radius, and obstacle placements can be set through configuration.